Amritesh0007/Jasminee_voiceassistant/README.md

 An advanced AI-powered personal assistant with voice interaction capabilities, featuring real-time search, task automation, mathematical problem solving, and multimodal AI capabilities.

+## 🚀 Powered by Cutting-Edge AI Technologies

+Jasmine AI leverages state-of-the-art technologies to deliver an exceptional voice assistant experience.
+Our voice agent is powered by Deepgram for speech recognition and MURF AI for premium text-to-speech synthesis, ensuring crystal-clear voice interactions.

 ## 🌟 Features

 - **Voice Interaction**: Natural language processing with speech-to-text and text-to-speech